 Good Cherry Tree Practices

 The best way to prevent your flowering cherry tree from losing its flowers is to plant it properly.
-The Prunus 'Kanzan' cultivar is the variety of cherry tree most susceptible to this fungal infection.
+The Prunus 'Kanzan' cultivar is one type of cherry tree that's particularly susceptible to this fungal infection.

 Most cherry trees like full sun, so make sure you choose a spot with six or more hours of sunlight each day.
-Give the tree growing room by making sure you place your tree 10 to 20 feet from other plants and not too close to your house.
-Dig a hole that's wider than the root ball and add some organic matter.
+Give the tree growing room by making sure you space your tree 10 to 20 feet from other plants and not too close to your house.
+Dig a hole that's wider than the root ball before planting.

-Keep your newly planted tree watered and add some mulch around the tree, taking care to keep the mulch from crowding the trunk.
+Keep your newly planted tree watered and add some mulch around the tree, taking care to keep the mulch from touching the trunk.
 Water only in an extended drought.
 Other than for disease, prune only from May to August.
-Fertilize in the spring with a granular fertilizer.
+If a soil test indicates the need for fertilize, fertilize in the spring.
 Watch the blossoms for signs of brown rot.
 This fungus is best caught early.

 - University of Maryland Extension: Brown Rot on Ornamental Cherries – Trees